Italy Flight Delay Compensation: Claim up to €600

 Source note

-Sources checked for this page include EU passenger-rights guidance and Italian passenger-rights context.
+Sources checked for this page include EU passenger-rights guidance, EU Regulation 261/2004, and Italian passenger-rights context.
 Italy limitation notes can depend on route type and facts, so treat this as practical guidance rather than legal advice.

 Disclaimer